“Hooray! Change!” said absolutely no one ever.

 Change management requires communication, and sometimes a simple effort to get suppliers to complete or update their profile online is enough to draw the wrath of stakeholders who feel they should be the only point of contact between the company and the supplier.
 It is often not enough for stakeholders that the new way is easier, more efficient, or lower risk.
 They see their role being eclipsed and no amount of value is enough to soften the blow.

 Involving stakeholders throughout the change process is the best-case solution.
-Procurement software should make sure they are fully informed about what suppliers are going to be told and when.
+Spend analysis software should make sure they are fully informed about what suppliers are going to be told and when.
 In some cases, it may even be appropriate for the stakeholders to deliver the message themselves, and this checks several boxes.
 It shows organizational alignment to suppliers, calms the nerves of stakeholders, and hopefully smooths and accelerates the whole change process.

 Although not all change-related obstacles are predictable, procurement must work to anticipate issues and have a plan for action and ownership.
 Uniquely procurement change management challenges call for uniquely procurement solutions – strategies and tactics that we are uniquely qualified to deliver.